fp-cli/fp-cli-tests/.readme-partials/USING.md

 #### FinPress Version

-You can run the tests against a specific version of FinPress by setting the `FP_VERSION` environment variable.
+You can run the tests against a specific version of FinPress by setting the `FIN_VERSION` environment variable.

 This variable understands any numeric version, as well as the special terms `latest` and `trunk`.